Nvisionfilms/ineedfilming/SESSION_SUMMARY_NOV_3_2025.md

 - `create_episodes_table.sql` - Simplified version

 **Database Setup Needed:**
-Run the SQL script in your Supabase dashboard (wgcgeapxxhsmueenxhbt) to create the `episodes` table.
+Run the SQL script in your Supabase dashboard (tkkfatwpzjzzoszjiigd) to create the `episodes` table.

 **Navigation:**
 Added to Admin Sidebar under "Production" section with Clapperboard icon.